USEPA/EPA_ALPHA_Model/ALPHA_Documentation/common_use_cases.rst

 Vehicle weight / inertia is specified by setting the ETW (Equivalent Test Weight, which includes vehicle curb weight and a ballast of 300 pounds and is effectively tested with a 1.5% axle inertia penalty) or by setting the vehicle mass and inertias directly.

-Roadloads in ALPHA can be specified either by "ABC" (or F0, F1, F2) coastdown curve fit coefficients or by directly specifying the coefficients of rolling resistance and aerodynamic drag along with the vehicle's frontal area.
+Roadloads in ALPHA can be specified either by "ABC" (or "F0, F1, F2") coastdown curve fit coefficients or by directly specifying the coefficients of rolling resistance and aerodynamic drag along with the vehicle's frontal area.

-A common source of ABC coefficients and test weights is the EPA's own test car data, such as at `<https://www.epa.gov/compliance-and-fuel-economy-data/data-cars-used-testing-fuel-economy>`_.
+A convenient source of ABC coefficients and test weights is the EPA's own test car data, such as at `<https://www.epa.gov/compliance-and-fuel-economy-data/data-cars-used-testing-fuel-economy>`_.

 Setting Vehicle Weight and Inertia
 ----------------------------------